Krapar - Գրաբար - Classical Armenian

 3rd Per. vowel + ն

-In forming the endings, the suffix letter -յ acts on certain characterictic vowels as follows:
+In forming the endings, the suffix letter -յ acts on certain characteristic vowels as follows:

 Present Indicative Endings